nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Adding a student

-1. Adding a student

 1. Prerequisites: Delete any student named `Alice Lee` before and between test cases.
 Ensure there is a student named `Alex Yeoh` in the list of students.

 2. **Valid Test Cases**

     1. Add a student with only compulsory fields: `add n/alice lee p/91234567 e/91234567 a/123 Clementi`<br>
        Expected: New student with name `Alice Lee`, phone and emergency contact number `91234567`, and address `123 Clementi` is added.
 No level, subject(s) or lesson time(s) are specified.

     2. Add a student with compulsory fields, level, subject and lesson times:
        `add n/alice lee p/91234567 e/91234567 a/123 Clementi l/s1 na s/math s/physics lt/SUN-12:00-14:00 lt/WED-17:00-19:00`<br>
        Expected: New student with name `Alice Lee`, phone and emergency contact number `91234567`, address `123 Clementi`, subject tags `S1 NA MATH` and `S1 NA PHYSICS`, and lesson times `WED-17:00-19:00` and `SUN-12:00-14:00` is added.

     3. Other valid test cases: Change the capitalisation and spacing between words for the name, level, subject for any of the above test cases.<br>
        Expected: The expected result is the same as the unaltered test case.

 3. **Invalid Test Cases**

     1. Add a student with subject without level: `add n/Alice Lee p/91234567 e/91234567 a/123 Clementi s/MATH`<br>
        Expected: No student is added.
 Error details shown in the status message.
 Status bar remains the same.

     2. Add an existing student: `add n/Alex Yeoh p/91234567 e/91234567 a/123 Clementi`<br>
-           Expected: No student is added.
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: Similar to previous.

     3. Other invalid test cases: Add a student without compulsory fields or with invalid values for any field.
        The valid value range can be found in the User guide.<br>
-           Expected: No student is added.
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: Similar to previous.

 ***

 ### Deleting a student

-1. Deleting a student while all students are being shown

 1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.

 2. Test case: `delete 1`<br>
    Expected: First student is deleted from the list.
 Details of the deleted student shown in the status message.

 3. Test case: `delete 0`<br>
    Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.

 4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ***

 ### Finding specific students

-1. Finding specific students while all students are being shown

 1. Prerequisites: List all students using the `list` command.
 Multiple students in the list with varying names, levels and subjects.

 2. **Valid Test Cases**

     1. Find by name: `find n/Alex`<br>
        Expected: Only students with the name `Alex` are displayed.
 Number of students found is reflected in the status message.

     2. Find by level: `find l/S1 NA`<br>
        Expected: Only students tagged with the level `S1 NA` are displayed.
 Number of students found is reflected in the status message.

     3. Find by subject: `find s/MATH`<br>
        Expected: Only students tagged with the subject `MATH` are displayed.
 Number of students found is reflected in the status message.

 3. **Invalid Test Cases**

    1. Find by name: `find n/!@!`, `find n/1e12#>`, `...`<br>
       Expected: All students still listed.
 Error details shown in the status message.
 Status bar remains the same.

    2. Find by level and track: `find l/S1` (no track entered), `find l/IP` (no level entered), `...`<br>
       Expected: Similar to previous.

    3. Find by subject: `find s/ENGINEERING`, `find s/?@!@#a`, `...`<br>
       Expected: Similar to previous.

 ***

 ### Adding a task for a student

-1. Adding a task for a specific student

 1. Prerequisites: Ensure that student `Alex Yeoh` exists.

 2. Test case: `addtask n/alex yeoh t/Mark homework d/2024-11-06`<br>
-       Expected: New task with description `Mark homework` and deadline `2024-11-06` is added to student `Alex Yeoh`
+   Expected: New task with description `Mark homework` and deadline `2024-11-06` is added to student `Alex Yeoh`.

 3. Test case: `addtask n/alex yeoh t/Mark homework d/tmr`<br>
    Expected: No task is added.
 Error details shown in the status message.
 Status bar remains the same.

 4. Test case: `addtask n/alex yeoh t/  d/2024-11-06`<br>
-       Expected: No task is added.
-Error details shown in the status message.
-Status bar remains the same.
+   Expected: Similar to previous.